Boris2232/Video_downloader_django/README.md

 1) views.py is located in regform folder.
 2) views.py functionality:
 def login_page(request):

-      # extracts all objects from People model
-    all_people = People.objects.all()
+    // Extract information of all users from database all_people = People.objects.all()

     s1 = []
        # store login and passwords in array "s1"
     for i in all_people: